ahamedzoha/zypto/README.md

 - client: A React-Redux-based client application as the frontend
 - smart_contract: Solidity based smart contract app

+What's done in react?

+What's done in Solidity?

 <em> Created by Azaz Ahamed Zoha</em>🧑‍🚀